Common Sense Ways to Improve Your Productivity

 Give Employees Ways to Blow Off Steam

-Sometimes, a low-tech solution is the best way to improve employee productivity.
+Sometimes, a low-tech solution is the best way to improve employee focus and productivity.
 Staff fitness or yoga classes provide a necessary break from the stress of work, one that gets the heart racing and energizes team members.
 Other proven stress relievers include table tennis, arcade games and more — ultimately you know your organization and know what will engage your team most effectively.

 Keeping your employees focused and happy are the two keys to staying productive.
 What are your methods for keeping staff motivated and staying productive yourself?
 Let us know in the comments below.